 A. Friendly, hard working and generous.

-Q. Your top recommendations for visitors to Saigon?
+Q. Your top recommendations for visitors for things to do in Saigon?

-A. Enjoy the colonial houses influenced by the French culture, the famous Ben Thanh Market, the history on display in the War Remnants Museum, the exciting nightlife, and also shop at Saigon Kitsch (which you can read about here).
+A. Enjoy the colonial houses influenced by the French culture, the famous Ben Thanh Market, the history on display in the War Remnants Museum, the exciting nightlife, and also shop at Saigon Kitsch.
 Those who love to shop should also, visit the new Vincom Shopping Centre.
-Because these things will provide insight into what Vietnam was and is.
+Because these things will provide insight into what Vietnam was and what it is today.

 Q. Best souvenir from Saigon?

-A. The lacquerware that is made here is practically the best in the world and it is still a real bargain.
-It makes the best souvenir.
+A. The lacquerware that is made here in Vietnam is practically the best in the world and it is still a real bargain.
+It makes the best souvenir from Saigon.
 T-shirts are also abundant and very cheap and are a good souvenir as well.
 If your friends at home are coffee lovers, then Vietnamese coffee is among the best in the world, and very inexpensive here.

 A. For their first time in Saigon, people must eat at the famous restaurant, Pho Hoa, which from generation to generation has operated from a very old house.
 It attracts visitors from all over because of its famous Vietnamese beef soup “Pho Thai” and its warm welcome.
 Quan Ngon has beautiful architecture and a very nice ambiance with traditional Vietnamese food with many different kinds of dishes.
 At night, I also like The Deck bar, set on the water, where you can relax with a cocktail.